 For the contractor, continuous monitoring should take place on the difference between the value and cost.
 This is slightly less important under cost contracts like option C,D &E. However, under option C it’s imperative the contractor keeps on top of their outgoings.
 For example, monitoring of, subcontract management, task efficiency and good Quality Management Systems (QMS) to keep defects to a minimum.

-Pros of Option A:
+Pros of NEC Option A:

 · Simplified payment process – it’s easier to assess when a group of activities is completed rather than the measuring of work completed as is required on Option B